 Glen ScharfeldSenior Helpers owner/ CEO, Glen Scharfeld, M.S. is a Home Health Agency Administrator and Senior Care Specialist of several years, who also possesses over 20 years’ experience as a veteran law enforcement officer.
 As a Sheriff’s patrol supervisor, Glen conducted and oversaw multiple police investigations involving elderly victims.
 Glen has several years of experience in assisting, supporting and developing important daily solutions for our vulnerable, aging and frail population and their families.
 Glen works diligently with his team of Nurses and Client Care Team to ensure the safety and protection of Senior Helpers' clients and personnel.
 Senior Helpers also does very important work in educating Veterans about various types of home based benefits that are available to them.
 Glen is certified through the State of Florida to teach Alzheimer’s education for Continuing Education Units (CEU’s) to various professionals in the medical community.

 Rick is a native Floridian from Sanford, Florida.
-After becoming a firefighter and working with Orange County Fire Rescue for almost 10 years Rick married and moved to Lake County where he and his wife Pam now live.
-During the 20 years they have been together they raised their 3 children who all live here in central Florida.
-During that 20 years Rick began a new career in home healthcare including working with durable medical equipment, marketing home health services, and private duty care.
-Rick says he enjoys his job more than ever now working for Senior Helpers providing personal in home care.
+After becoming a firefighter and working with Orange County Fire Rescue for 10 years Rick married and moved to Lake County where he and his wife Pam now live.
+During the 22 years they have been together they raised their 3 children who all live here in Central Florida.
+Rick is currently employed in The Villages with the Vascular Vein Centers of Central Florida and continues to enjoy working in a position that allows him to help others maintain a healthy life.
 Rick has an Aunt who struggled with Alzheimer’s disease until her passing and his wife Pam’s Grandmother also struggled with AD.
 Rick has a passion for anyone suffering with the difficulties of the disease and especially those providing care.
-Since becoming a support group facilitator for the Alzheimer’s Family Organization four years ago, Rick now facilitates 3 support groups in Lake County and was voted to the board of directors for the AFO in 2015.
-2016 will mark Rick’s fourth year participating in the annual AFO fundraiser walk as he is a committee chairperson for the upcoming event.
-While Rick and his wife live on 5 acres in north Leesburg, it allows them time to enjoy their horses and chickens.
-They also love camping, canoeing, and spending time with friends around a bonfire.
+He became an AFO support group facilitator in 2011 and continues to provide support for anyone in need.
+He was voted to the board of directors for the AFO in 2015 and has participated as a volunteer/chairperson in the annual AFO fundraiser walk since 2013.
+Living on 5 acres in north Leesburg allows Rick and his wife time to enjoy their horses and chickens.
+They also love fishing, boating, camping, and spending time with friends around a bonfire.